hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 distinction.
 Thanks to you, O English Government, through your grace, for a moment at least I feel myself one with the whole body of "natives".
-It is all the more welcome, because this body of mine having come of a Kâyastha family, I have become the target of attack of many sections.
+It is all the more welcome, because this body of mine having come of a Kāyastha family, I have become the target of attack of many sections.
 Nowadays we hear it from the lips of people of all castes in India that they are all full-blooded Aryans — only there is some difference of opinion amongst them about the exact percentage of Aryan